bholst/blog/README.md

 You first need to install the Haskell compiler [GHC][ghc] and [Cabal-install][cabal].
 Instead of installing it individually, I recommend installing it both from [Haskell Platform][platform] or from your Linux distribution's package manager.
-Currently, I am working with Haskell Platform 2013.2.0.0, which uses GHC 7.6.3, but newer version may work as well.
+Currently, I am working with GHC 7.10.1 and the package versions mentioned in cabal.config, but newer version may work as well.

 After installing the Haskell Platform, you should get the sources of this blog software.
 I recommend creating a cabal sandbox for the blog